 While you're here, try some of the local delicacies: Pastis as an aperitif; the famous bouillabaisse fish stew; and maybe pieds et parquets, which is tripe and pigs’ trotters, more delicious than you'd think.

 Le Petit Nice

-Le Petit Nice is Marseille’s top restaurant, and pricey with it but worth every euro.
+Le Petit Nice is Marseille’s top restaurant, and pricey but worth every euro.
 Eat on the terrace overlooking the sea for a superb view.

-Gérald Passédat has 3 Michelin stars gained through thoroughly inventive dishes that you won’t find anywhere else.
-This is the place for fish you probably haven’t heard of, brought in daily from traditional fishermen and cooked immediately in sublime style.
+Gérald Passédat has three Michelin stars gained through thoroughly inventive dishes that you won’t find anywhere else.
+This is the place for fish you probably haven’t heard of, brought in daily from traditional fishermen, and cooked immediately in sublime style.
 Le Bar 1917 (1917 was the date when the Passédat family arrived in Marseille) serves slightly less expensive dishes.
-The hotel in villa style, has been recently renovated.
+The hotel in a villa-style has been recently renovated.